 How CAD106 works

-CAD106 is composed of a short fragment of beta-amyloid, that includes only the amino acids 1 to 6 (amino acids are the building blocks of proteins).
+CAD106 is composed of a short fragment of beta-amyloid, which includes only the first six amino acids (amino acids are the building blocks of proteins).
 It is hoped that the antibody response triggered by the vaccine will break down beta-amyloid plaques in a patient’s brain and prevent new plaques from forming.

 Preclinical evidence gathered in animal studies suggests that CAD106 can reduce beta-amyloid accumulation in the brain by inducing antibodies that interfere with beta-amyloid deposits and by binding to beta-amyloid aggregates.